tahoelimited/laravel-doctrine/README.md

 As this is a **forked version** [the documentation](https://github.com/mitchellvanw/laravel-doctrine) still applies to most of the package.
 Please read [the original documentation](https://github.com/mitchellvanw/laravel-doctrine/wiki) and [README](https://github.com/mitchellvanw/laravel-doctrine) before using this fork.

-## Forked Changes Improvements and Functionality
+## Forked Changes, Improvements, and Functionality

 1. [What's New?](#whats-new)
 2. [Installation](#installation)